11 Causes of Rubber Plant Dying and How to Revive It

 How to fix it

-Ensure that your Rubber Plant is healthy by giving it the correct growing conditions; weaker plants are more prone to these pests.
+3. Ensure that the Rubber Plant is healthy by giving it the correct growing conditions; weaker plants are more prone to these pests.

-Pest infestations are more prevalent in dry air conditions.
-Therefore, use a wet pebble tray or cool mist humidifier to raise humidity.
+4. Use a wet pebble tray or cool mist humidifier to raise humidity to discourage the pests.

-Keep the plant well pruned by removing the dead and yellow foliage to discourage pest infestations.
+5. Keep the plant well pruned by removing the dead and yellow foliage to reduce the pest infestations.

 2. Poor quality Soil